Opiate Detox Center in South Houston

 Safely Detox from Opiates in South Houston

 Your opiate addiction can come to an end in Houston.
 You safely withdraw from opiates in the comfort of an accredited detox and rehab facility called Kemah Palms Recovery®.
-Medical detox also includes health monitoring, medications for your worst symptoms and creature comforts, including proper nutrition.
+A medical detox facility also includes health monitoring, medications for your worst symptoms and creature comforts, including proper nutrition.

 Your opiate withdrawal symptoms include:

 - Nausea, diarrhea, and vomiting

 - Sleeplessness, muscle aches, and yawning

 - Fast pulse, high blood pressure, and fever